On the statistics of random-to-top shuffles: Combinatorics of Random-to-Top Shuffles

-where the $R_i$ are independent discrete uniform random variables each supported on $\{0,1,2,\ldots,n-i\}$ and are independent of $K^r_n$. \end{theorem} Our road map for deducing these decompositions is as follows.
-We will decompose permutations obtained by iterated random-to-top shuffling into sub-structures that depend on the number of distinct cards which have moved to the top, which is equal in distribution to $K^r_n$.
+where the $R_i$ are independent discrete uniform random variables each supported on $\{0,1,2,\ldots,n-i\}$ and are independent of $K_{r,n}$. \end{theorem} We outline the approach to these decompositions as follows.
+We will decompose permutations obtained by iterated random-to-top shuffling into sub-structures that depend on the number of distinct cards which have moved to the top, which is equal in distribution to $K_{r,n}$.
 Then, we will exhibit bijections between these sub-structures with subsets of uniformly random permutations, and we will take their statistics.
 The distributional equivalences in Theorem $\ref{decomposition of fixed points}$, Theorem $\ref{decomposition of descents}$, and Theorem $\ref{decomposition of inversions}$ are powerful because they allow us to exploit well-known results on balls-in-bins and permutation statistics to prove our main results.

+To begin motivating our theory, we will first define the connection between card shuffling and permutations.
+We can illustrate this relationship as follows.
+Label a deck of cards $1,2,\ldots,n$.
+Given a probability $\mathbb{P}$ on the symmetric group $S_n$, pick a permutation $\pi$ from $\mathbb{P}$.
+Then $\pi(i)$ corresponds to the card in position $i$ of the shuffled deck.
+For example, if we pick $\pi=25143$, then $\pi(1)=2$, so card $2$ is in position $1$, $\pi(2)=5$, so card $5$ is in position $2$, and so on.

+We will consider iterated shuffling as a random walk on the symmetric group.
+Specifically, we start with the identity permutation $id=12\ldots n$.
+Given a probability $\mathbb{P}$ on $S_n$ corresponding to a shuffle, we can perform $r$ iterated shuffles by picking permutations $\pi_1,\pi_2,\ldots,\pi_r$ independently from $\mathbb{P}$ and multiplying them together on the left.
+This forms the product